riadutta/riadutta/README.md

 My main areas of interest are  political economy, labor economics, and economic history

-I'm work with unstructured data using multimodal deep learning models to inform anti-poverty policy
+I work with unstructured data using multimodal deep learning models to inform anti-poverty policy

 See some of my research [here](https://riadutta.github.io/research.html)
 <!--